balopat/hpstr-jekyll-theme/_posts/2015-03-28-Riemann-custom-email-template.md

 I went through the  <a href="http://riemann.io/quickstart.html">Riemann quickstart</a> and had the server setup, the test event was working, and this is how it looked like:

-This is a Ruby client using Interactive Ruby (IRB), wh
+I created the Riemann client in Ruby, using Interactive Ruby (IRB), sent the event to Riemann, and retrieved it through a query:

 <pre><code>
 $  r << {